-Furthermore, sensitive personal information may be disclosed to unauthorised individuals, leading to identity theft and other sorts of fraud.
-To avoid fraud and keep your personal information private, you must keep your SIN safe from unauthorised usage.
+Furthermore, sensitive personal information may be disclosed to unauthorized individuals, leading to identity theft and other sorts of fraud.
+To avoid fraud and keep your personal information private, you must keep your SIN safe from unauthorized usage.

 There are various important things you ought to remember about your SIN:

 - You can be asked to provide your SIN, but make sure you understand why it is being asked for.
 In no way are you required by law to provide it.

 - You will only get one SIN and applying for a second if you’ve lost yours will not cancel your first.

 - It is a valuable piece of information and should be kept private.

 - It is not a type of ID.